Lipen/discrete-math-course/typst/hw3.typ

 == Problem 2: Circuit Analysis

-Reverse-engineer a combinational circuit: derive Boolean functions, identify redundancies, and analyze timing.
+Real-world digital circuits often contain redundancies from design iterations or automated synthesis.
+Your task is to reverse-engineer a given circuit to understand its logical behavior and performance characteristics.

-Given a circuit with 3 inputs $(A, B, C)$ and 2 outputs $(f_1, f_2)$:
+Given a combinational circuit with 3 inputs $(A, B, C)$ and 2 outputs $(f_1, f_2)$:

 #align(center)[
   #import "@preview/circuiteria:0.2.0"